I started Daring Ventures to share with others what I had found in my own journey. My passion is to see people free and flourishing.

 CoachRICE Executive Leadership Coach Training, Rice University

-PACT Level II (Psychological Approach to Couple Therapy)
+PACT Level III (Psychological Approach to Couple Therapy)

 Gottman Couple Therapy Level I